harisont/concept-alignment/presentation/presentation.md

 > 3. if multiple candidate alignments are found, select the one with the closest depths

 ## Caveats
-> - in step 1, irrelevant details of UD trees are to be ignored
+- in step 1, irrelevant details of UD trees are to be ignored
-  > - only consider word form, lemma, POS tag and dependency relation
+  - only consider word form, lemma, POS tag and dependency relation \pause
-> - head alignments require special treatment as they are not composed of subtrees
+- head alignments require special treatment as they are not composed of subtrees

 ## Evaluation: scenario 1
 \begin{table}[H]